Exporting seafood from Vietnam? Don't trust Vietnam seafood suppliers blindly

 "I asked for MSC-certified tuna.
 They said yes.
 Turns out — it wasn’t."

-Seafood suppliers know most importers won’t catch a bait-and-switch until it’s too late.
-In Vietnam’s seafood export market, bait-and-switch tactics are common when buyers aren’t physically inspecting before shipment.
+Some seafood suppliers rely on importers failing to spot a bait-and-switch until the shipment arrives.
+In Vietnam’s seafood export market, these tactics are common when buyers skip on-site inspections before shipment.
 One mislabeled grade, and your premium pricing model collapses.
-You lose trust, clients, and margin when product grading doesn’t match spec.
-Vietnamia keeps suppliers honest by inspecting every lot before it hits the container.
+You lose clients and margin when product grading doesn’t match spec.
+Similar to seafood, we often face these challenges when sourcing coffee, pepper & spices, coconut products, rice from Vietnam suppliers.

 Photos in the offer looked great.
 What showed up in the box?
 Factory floor scraps.
 Vietnamese seafood suppliers impress you during sampling — and switch gears when you’re out of sight.
 The real shipment is often a Frankenstein mix of whatever’s cheapest that week — unless you’re watching every batch.
 Vietnamia prevents surprises by inspecting seafood exports in real time before product swaps happen—by managing quality control at origin.